 The Grand Lisboa hotel, a modern extension of the Casino Lisboa complex, is 258 meters high and shaped like a giant golden lotus flower, the official emblem of Macau.
 At the time of my visit (December 2015), it was the tallest completed casino.
-Besides being a large structure, it also has an impressive architecture, so you should definitely visit this area.
+Besides being a large structure, it also has an impressive architecture, so I think it definitely worth visiting this area.

 Inside the casino, the atmosphere was more or less similar to the one in Vegas.
 A lot of people at the tables and slot machine, playing mostly Baccarat, the most popular game in Macau.
 After having a small incident with the security guys, for taking pictures inside the gambling area, we’ve started gambling at the slot machines.
 We didn’t spend too much time here since we were planning to visit the historic center and spend more time at The Venetian casino.

 I found the overall vibe not as great as in Vegas, but I was here during the daytime, on a weekday.
 At night, especially on weekends, I’m almost sure you get to experience a more dynamic Macau.

 The Cotai Strip

 The Cotai Strip is a casino and hotel area, developed on the Las Vegas Strip model.
 Here you can find some of the popular Las Vegas casino branches like The Wynn or The Venetian, which at the time of my visit was the largest casino in the world.
 The construction of many other casino and hotel projects is currently underway, the area being part of a larger plan, meant to recreate a small-scale Las Vegas Strip.